YifanShenSZ/MCSMD/window/README.md

-# A minimal test on windowed SMD2
+# A minimal debug test on windowed SMD
-Throw out all hbar terms from the original Moyal equation of motion
+Flat surface

-Use only 1 window
+Only 1 window

+No window update, just compare windowed expectations with the prediction given by phase space distribution